Ilyes-ctrl/Manufacturing-Defects-Analysis/README.md

 This grouped bar chart compares repair costs across three defect types, segmented by severity level.
 Critical defects incur the highest costs (peaking at $74K for structural issues), while moderate defects show more uniform cost distribution ($47K–$57K).
 Structural defects consistently dominate costs across all severity levels, suggesting they are the primary cost driver.
 Notably, cosmetic defects have the lowest costs for minor/moderate severity but escalate sharply for critical cases, indicating a severity-dependent cost profile.
 Functional defects follow a mid-range pattern, warranting further investigation into root causes.

 ![Grouped Bar Chart](GroupedBarChart.png)

 *Comparative Analysis of Repair Costs by Severity Level and Defect Type*

+# What I learned
+- **🔧 Data-Driven Prioritization**: Structural defects and surface issues require urgent QC focus due to high frequency/cost.

+- **⚖️ Inspection Trade-Offs**: Automated Testing reduces Critical defect costs but may miss minor issues; Visual Inspection is thorough but expensive.

+- **📊 DAX Measures Matter**: Proper use of CALCULATE and COUNTROWS enabled dynamic severity analysis.

+# Conclusions

+### Insights
+1. **Cost Drivers:**
+Structural defects and Critical severity levels contribute disproportionately to repair expenses.

+3. **Inspection Optimization:**
+Combine Automated Testing (for early detection) with targeted Manual Testing to balance cost and accuracy.

+5. **Quality Control:**
+Surface and component defects, though frequent, are less costly than structural issues—focus improvements accordingly.

+### Closing Thoughts
+This project strengthened my Power BI skills while revealing critical insights for manufacturing quality control.
+The analysis identifies high-impact areas like structural defects and inspection method trade-offs, providing actionable strategies to reduce costs.
+For quality teams, these data-driven insights enable smarter resource allocation and process improvements.
+The experience reinforced how analytics transforms operational data into real business value—a powerful tool for any manufacturing environment.